SumiSastri/react-forms-hub/src/components/modals/REUSABLE-MODALS.md

 Logic
 6. Ensure you have a boolean value for the open/ close state of the modal ```isModalOpen``` for example
-7. Set up a model/open close utility function so that you have an on click to open the model and set state here to update the value to use in your render method.
+7. Set up a model/open close utility function so that you have an on click to open the modal and set state here to update the value to use in your render method.

 ```
 openModal = () => {